 There’s nothing more satisfying than the smell of freshly baked homemade bread!
 It’s empowering and fills your home with heavenly aromas – that’s hard to resist.

-And this focaccia bread is no exception!
+And this focaccia bread recipe is no exception!

 This simple recipe can be a starting point for beginners as it starts with an easy way to use yeast and make homemade bread.